 Diagnosis & Planning

 An appointment will be arranged with a consultant maxillofacial surgeon, for what in a sense is the key part of the implant process.
+All aspects will be reviewed, including any periodontal care required.

 Getting this detailed evaluation right is the foundation of good implant work.
 A full examination, x-rays, CT scans, discussion on your medical history and wishes can all play a part, as will the knowledge and skill of your consultant.